dipscope/JsonApiEntityProvider.TS/README.md

 npm i @dipscope/json-api-entity-provider
 ```

 _This package is a plugin for `EntityStore.TS` package.
-Please [read documentation](https://github.com/dipscope/EntityStore.TS) after installation._
+Please [read documentation](https://github.com/dipscope/EntityStore.TS) after installation.
+Besides you have to [read documentation](https://github.com/dipscope/TypeManager.TS) for `TypeManager.TS` to know all available options to configure your entity types._

 ## Configuration